mcasian/All-My-Seasons/README.md

 # All My Seasons
  Scrapbook app for couples?

-*NOTE* The git history is empty because I had to wipe all traces of secret keys that I accidentally hard coded
+*NOTE* The git history is empty because I had to wipe all traces of secret keys that I accidentally hard-coded

+Link to live website: https://all-my-seasons.vercel.app/